-The column Editors welcome your comments, ideas, suggestions, or submissions.
-We are especially interested in articles describing techniques that promote active learning in psychology and law.
-Please send submissions, questions, or ideas for articles to any of the four editors listed here:
+The column editors welcome your comments, ideas, suggestions or submissions.
+We are especially interested in articles describing techniques that promote active learning in Psychology and Law.
+Please send submissions, questions or ideas for articles to any of the four editors:

-The following article by Dr. Wendy Heath appeared in the Winter 2013 edition of the AP-LS News.
+The following article by Wendy Heath appeared in the winter 2013 edition of the AP-LS News.

 In a world where online teaching is becoming more and more common (Lewin, 2012), instructors may be looking for ways to enter this arena.
 With this column I will present information regarding teaching an online undergraduate psychology and law class.
 I will not present all of the technical details that one might need to teach such a course, but what I will do is show what is generally possible, and suggest what is needed to accomplish these goals.

 To provide you with a background, I should note that it took a long time to convince me to teach my Psychology and Law class online.
 I couldn't imagine how to impart, through an online course, that passion I feel for the psychology and law topics I cover.
 How can I possibly replace that real world interaction that occurs in the classroom?
 How can I miss, for example, that gasp that occurs when I tell them that even though all of them chose a person from the presented lineup, the culprit wasn't even there?

 I was finally convinced to teach online when I realized that taking a version of this course online would be a viable alternative for those for whom attending traditional courses is not ideal.
 The idea of an online course is especially appealing when you consider that the course, Psychology and Law has, at times, attracted students who are employed full-time within law enforcement or corrections fields; the online version of this course makes this course even more accessible to such audiences.